karpatiuk/pykarutils/README.md

 # pykarutils

-This package contains some utility functions to use day by day
+This package contains some utility functions to use day by day in python.

 ## Installation